liquidctl/liquidctl/README.md

 On Windows, Python (3.7 or later) must be installed beforehand, which can be done from the [official website][python.org].
 It is recommended to select the option to add `python` and other tools to the `PATH`.

-A LibUSB 1.0 DLL is technically also necessary, but one will already be provided by liquidctl.
+A LibUSB 1.0 DLL is also necessary, but it will generally be provided automatically by liquidctl.
+In case that's not possible, and a USB "No backend available" error is shown, the suitable DLL from an official [LibUSB release] should be copied into `C:\Windows\System32\`.
+The DLL must match your Python
+installation: in most cases it will be latest VS build for x64 in the archive from LibUSB (e.g. `VS2015-x64/dll/libusb-1.0.dll`).

 Additionally, products that are not Human Interface Devices (HIDs), or that do not use the Microsoft HID Driver, require a libusb-compatible driver; these are